mfitz/clocktwerk/README.md

 Feeding Clocktwerk your tweets
 ===========================

-Tweets are pulled from a tweets.txt file on the JVM classpath.
+Tweets are pulled from a `tweets.txt` file on the JVM classpath.
 Once you have prepared your tweets file, dropping it into the lib directory is an easy way to place it on the classpath.
-However, as with the twitter4.properties file, you can put his file anywhere you like so long as you modify the JVM classpath accordingly.
+However, as with the `twitter4j.properties` file, you can put his file anywhere you like so long as you modify the JVM classpath accordingly.